TanyamonSiri/Looker-Studio-Essential-Tips/track-report-usage-ga4/track-report-usage-ga4.md

    - Go to your report and select **File → Report settings**.

 4. **Enable GA4 Tracking**
    - In the settings panel, paste your **Measurement ID** into the Google Analytics tracking field.
+   - If you manage multiple reports, you can simply use the **same Measurement ID** across all of them.
+This way, GA4 will collect usage data for every report under a single property.
     <img width="1608" height="892" alt="image" src="https://github.com/user-attachments/assets/7a482dc1-1bc6-4351-b083-44007ded3fcd" />

 5. **Publish the Report**
    - Once enabled, GA4 will start recording report usage events (e.g., page views, sessions).